 None of the directors of the Company are eligible to participate in the Company's employee share scheme.

 The audited remuneration report ends here.

 SHARES UNDER OPTION

 The number of options on issue at the date of this report are set out below.
-The options were issued during the year to members of staff and are unlisted.
+The options were issued to members of staff and are unlisted.